cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-R&T CORATHYP-EN.md

 * Code development in Python in the PERSEUS environment
 * Generation of synthetic images with SOS-ABS for validation
 * Validation on synthetic, real data and in-situ measurements
-* Computer optimization (reduction in calculation time)
+* Computer optimization (reduction of calculation time)
 * Proposals for algorithmic improvements
 * Creation of a spectral band selection tool to characterize the atmosphere